Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ####  Building C# and Visual Basic UWP apps
 For building UWP, follow the same steps as you would follow if building classic .NET desktop application.

-For example, for building in **Visual Basic** calls using the SDK client library would look something like this
+For example, for building in **Visual Basic** , the calls using the SDK client library would look something like this

 ```
 Dim deviceClient As Microsoft.Azure.Devices.Client.DeviceClient = Microsoft.Azure.Devices.Client.DeviceClient.CreateFromConnectionString("{My device connection string}", Microsoft.Azure.Devices.Client.TransportType.Amqp)